Taupō: Owen Delany park

+Golf

+Taupō is home to the Taupo Golf Club which has two courses: the Tauhara golf course and the Centennial course.
+Other golf courses located near Taupō include Wairakei Golf + Sanctuary, the Kinloch Club Golf Course and the Reporoa Golf Club.

+Motorsports

+Taupō is home to the Taupo International Motorsport Park.
+It has a full international-standard racing circuit.

+Swimming pool

+The AC Baths is a swimming pool complex located at 26 AC Baths Avenue.
+Facilities include two 25-metre lane pools, an outdoor leisure pool with two toddler areas, a sauna, two hydroslides and four private thermal mineral pools.

 Education

-Taupō has four high schools: Tauhara College, Taupo-nui-a-Tia College, Māori immersion Te Kura Kaupapa Maori o Whakarewa i Te Reo ki Tuwharetoa and state integrated Lake Taupo Christian School.
+Taupō has four high schools: Tauhara College, Taupo-nui-a-Tia College, Māori immersion Te Kura Kaupapa Māori o Whakarewa i Te Reo ki Tuwharetoa and state integrated Lake Taupo Christian School.
 It also has Wairakei, St Patrick's, Waipahihi, Hilltop, Mount View, Taupō and Tauhara primary schools, and Taupo Intermediate School.

 Infrastructure and services

 Transport

 Taupō is served by State Highway 1 and State Highway 5, and is on the Thermal Explorer Highway touring route.
 All three highways run concurrently along the Eastern Taupō Arterial, which was built in 2010.

 Taupō is one of the few large towns in New Zealand that have never had a link to the national rail network, although there have been proposals in the past.

-Taupo Airport is located south of the township.
+Taupō Airport is located south of the township.
 Scheduled services to Auckland and Wellington operate from the airport.

 Utilities

 Taupō first received a public electricity supply in 1952, with the commissioning of the Hinemaiaia A hydroelectric power station south of the town.
 The town was connected to the national grid in 1958, coinciding with the commissioning of Wairakei geothermal power station north of the town.
 Today, Unison Networks owns and operates the electricity distribution network in Taupō.

 Natural gas arrived in Taupō in 1987.
 First Gas operates the gas distribution network in the town.

 Taupō's fresh water supply is drawn from Lake Taupō.
 Prior to 2013, there were two separate fresh water systems serving the town: the Lake Terrace system serving the town north of Napier Road, and the Rainbow Point system serving the southern suburbs.
 In 2013, the Lake Terrace treatment plant was upgraded and the two systems were amalgamated.
 Acacia Bay has its own dedicated fresh water system.